brendanarnold/keycloak-caddy-oauth2-proxy/README.md

 Import the Keycloak realm and client into Keycloak

+Copy the Keycloak realm key (S256) into One Login and update the Client ID in Keycloak to your own from One Login.

 visit http://caddy.local - it should redirect to sign-in

 Should be a register link, create two users